SussexPAL/PythonCrashCourse/Scripts/functions.md

 `def is_even(parameter):` *[highlight brackets]*

 [SIDE CAM]
-A parameter is like a piece of information which needs to go into a function in order for it to know what to do, and we use them pretty much just like variables, only instead of declaring them the first time we just name them inside the brackets.
+A parameter is like a piece of information which needs to go into a function in order for it to know what to do, and we use them pretty much just like variables, only instead of declaring and defining them, we just name them inside the brackets.
 ``` py
 def say_hello(name):
     print("Hello, " + name + "!")